 Captain Jason Kravetz is a 27 year law enforcement veteran who began his career with the Los Angeles County Sheriff’s Department before transferring to the Laguna Beach Police Department in 1989.
 During his tenure in Laguna Beach, Captain Kravetz has worked a variety of assignments which have included; Patrol, Field Training Officer, Detective, Sergeant, Lieutenant, and Captain.
-As one of two Police Captains within the organization, Jason leads the Field Services Division.
+As one of two Police Captains within the organization, Jason leads the Investigations and Support Services Division.

 Captain Kravetz was born and raised in Southern California.
 He possesses a Bachelor of Science Degree in Business Management and a Master’s Degree in Public Administration from California State University, Long Beach.
 He is also a graduate of POST Command College, the FBI National Academy and the International Police Chief’s “Leadership in Police Organizations.”
 From 2006-2011, he was an instructor for the prestigious Sherman Block Supervisory Leadership Institute and traveled the state facilitating an eight month leadership development course for Police Sergeants.

 Professionally, he is involved in several community organizations which include the Laguna Beach Business Club, Board of Realtors, and the City of Laguna Beach HIV Advisory Committee.
 He currently sits on the Advisory Board for the Community Services Project (Laguna Beach Youth Shelter) and the Nominations and Communications Boards for the California Peace Officers Association.
 He is also an active member of the FBI National Associates and the International Police Chiefs Organization.